Scxredx/Stella-/terms.md

 Usage
-In order to use our services you must:
+To use our services you must:

-1. be older than 13 years
+1. Be older than 13 years
-2. be legally permitted to use Discord by the laws of your home country
+2. Be legally permitted to use Discord by the laws of your home country

 Rules
 In order to grant the best usage for everyone, you must not:

-use our application to harass other users use multiple application commands ("commands") in a short amount of time ("spam") break your agreement with the Discord Terms of Service and this Terms of Service abuse the application in any way break the rules of guilds that do not belong to you invite the application in too many guilds owned by you ("inorganic growth") manipulate or try to manipulate our application to harm it attack or harm our services in any way advertise our application as yours and offer it and its services We also ask you to use our application for general purposes and not for any illegal activities, including searching illegal activities, testing them, or offering them.
-Your guild may be banned if anything like that has been detected.
+use our application to harass other users use multiple application commands in a short amount of time "spam" break your agreement with the Discord Terms of Service and this Terms of Service abuse the application in any way break the rules of guilds that do not belong to you invite the application in too many guilds owned by you "inorganic growth" manipulate or try to manipulate our application to harm it attack or harm our services in any way advertise our application as yours and offer its services Restriction

-Restriction
 We're reserving us the right of restricting your access to our application, without giving a reason.
 If your access is restricted, you are not eligible to: